 Site Description of Project Brooklyn Heights PHA is negotiating the acquisition (PRA) of land in the Mill Creek neighborhood to develop approximately 32 units.
-Market West PHA is working to acquire vacant sites in Haddington neighborhood to develop affordable sites in this West Philadelphia neighborhood.
 Gordon Street Phase II (Strawberry Mansion) PHA has selected a partner for the second phase development to support up to 70 rental units adjacent to the newly developed Gordon Apartments.
-Falls Ridge PHA is finalizing plans for a long-term sale via competitive sale process of land at the former Schuylkill Falls public housing development.
-PHA terminated the previous development contract and will convey the land to the highest bidder.
-Sharswood Acquisition PHA completed the acquisition of privately owned parcels in the Sharswood neighborhood for the redevelopment of the Norman Blumberg development consistent with HUD-approved CNI Transformation Plan.
+Falls Ridge PHA listed the property for sale at fair market value and accepted an offer proposing construction of approximately 150 market rate units.
+Closing on the transaction is projected for calendar year 2020.
 Sharswood Development PHA has designated Hunt Companies as developer for certain off-site parcels in the Sharswood community.
 PHA and Hunt have developed a plan for additional housing development in support of the CNI Transformation Plan goals.
-PHA and Hunt Companies jointly applied for a Choice Neighborhood Implementation grant in November 2019.
-PHA issued an RFP for development partner for homeownership phases.
-Liddonfield PHA completed the sale of this former public housing site to New Courtland, the selected developer who plans to build 300 rental units on the site, which will be supported by PHA with the issuance of vouchers.
+PHA and Hunt Companies jointly applied for a Choice Neighborhood Implementation grant in November 2019 and was awarded a \$30,000,000 grant.
+PHA will issue several development partner RFP's for the homeownership phases.
 2012 Chestnut Street PHA entered into a development agreement with a private developer (Alterra Property Group) to develop the vacant, former PHA headquarters site at 2012 Chestnut Street into up to 200 units of housing of which 20% will be targeted to households with incomes at or below 80% of Area Median Income.
 The development will also include 7,000 square ft. of commercial space.
 The developer was chosen through an RFP process.
-Bartram Village PHA has entered into a predevelopment agreement with Pennrose Properties to evaluate the redevelopment of Bartram Village.
+The developer is in the predevelopment stage, with construction anticipated to start once the financing plan is finalized.
+Bartram Village PHA entered into a predevelopment agreement with Pennrose Properties to evaluate the redevelopment of Bartram Village.
 PHA was awarded Choice Neighborhoods Planning grant funds for Bartram Village and the surrounding Kingsessing neighborhood to support the development of a comprehensive Transformation Plan.
-PHA intends to apply for a CNI Implementation grant in the future.
-Vaux Community Building PHA has completed Phase 1 renovations to the building, which serves as a community center and focal point for the Sharswood/Blumberg neighborhood revitalization effort.
-A neighborhood school operated by Big Picture Philadelphia has leased space in the building and began operations in September 2017.
-Temple University has signed a lease for a nurse-managed clinic that will open in late 2018.
-PHA is also completing
+PHA submitted the CNI Transformation Plan to HUD and HUD accepted the Plan in April 2020.
+Implementation of "action activities" funded under the CNI Planning Grant are scheduled to commence in FY 2021.
+PHA continues working with its development partner to secure funding to implement the initial phases of the Transformation Plan, and to plan for a future CNI Implementation Grant application.
+Vaux Community Building PHA completed Phases 1 and 2 of renovations of the Vaux Community Building, which has received EnVision Center designation by HUD.
+In April 2020, PHA opened a new Workforce Center to provide comprehensive employment and training services to PHA and community residents.
+Partners including the Temple University Nursing Clinic are also providing services in the facility.
+Big Picture Philadelphia continues to operate a high school at the Vaux Community Building.
+Fairhill Acquisition, PHA intends to acquire publicly and privately owned parcels in the neighborhood adjacent to Redevelopment Fairhill Apartments in connection with the redevelopment of the site.
+Harrison Plaza PHA intends to redevelop the existing high- rise building part of the Harrison Plaza conventional site into a senior preference building and will utilize the RAD program as part of the redevelopment.
+West Park Apartments PHA issued a developer partner RFP to work with on a comprehensive redevelopment plan to redevelop the campus which could include mixed use development.